JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 **Summary**

-This method initiates the whiteboard feature for a meeting session.
-It can be used to start a whiteboard session either locally or remotely.
+This method initializes the whiteboard feature for a meeting session.
+It can be used to start a whiteboard session either locally or for remote whiteboard rendering as well.

-**Important**

-This method should be called only by Host or Co-host.
-If any normal user try to perform this you will get error.

 **Declaration**